 - BFS: The N-Force Marauder

-- Played straight and inverted with the Unity Strike System.
+- Played straight and inverted with the Unity Power System.
 The complete unit consists of the Titan rocket launcher; the Hornet, a six-shot blaster; and the Scout Blaster, with one standard shot.
 The inversion comes from the Scout Blaster's design: the attachment to the rocket launcher is done via Tactical Rail, allowing almost any other gun in the N-Strike line to attach to the Titan in its place.

 - The Strikefire Dart Tag blaster has an inverted Tactical Rail socket that lets it mount as an Tactical Rail Accessory.
 Fancy integrating spare 1-shot blasters above- and below-barrel on your bigger blasters?